demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 calc.sum(2, 2); //💥Boom 💀sum is not a function error
 ```
-What we used above is a closure, it's a way in Javascript to encapsulate part of the code inside function so only subset of the program have acces to them.
-For the rest of the code those methods do not exist.
+What we used above is a closure, it's a way in Javascript to encapsulate part of the code inside a function so the only subset of the program has access to them.
+For the rest of the code, those methods do not exist.

 ## Classes
-But but, javascript has `class` operator right?
+But, javascript has `class` operator right?
 Why not use this.
-Well yes, that's what we would normaly do these days.
-But it's important to know that `class` operator is just a syntactic sugar, the output is still a function.
+Well yes, that's what we would normally do these days.
+But it's important to know that `class` operator is just syntactic sugar, the output is still a function.

 ```javascript
 class User {